 If you want to block one specific phone number, this method is your best bet.
 Keep in mind, this will not protect against spoofed calls or private number calls.

 If you’re unfamiliar, “call spoofing” is a practice where callers disguise their number so that it appears local to your number.
 You answer the call, thinking it’s a neighbour, friend or local service, when in fact the caller might be located thousands of miles away.
 You may even find yourself answering a call from your own number!
-Spoofed calls can’t be solved with call blocking, because the caller will simply change their number and call again.
+Spoofed calls, like robocall, can’t be solved with call blocking, because the caller will simply change their number and call again.

 2. Add your name to the “Do Not Call” registry